vikramdurai/mathp/readme.md

     | Pattern   | `polynomial`,`lineq`    |   `string`  |
     | Amount    |   `3`,`4`,`7`,`9`       |   `int`     |

-    Currently we only use Pattern and Amount, so feel free to omit them in the url for the time being.
+    Currently we only use Pattern and Amount, so feel free to omit the others in the url for the time being.

     Usage: